 Pedestrian Injuries Requiring Long-Term Medical Care

 Long-term injuries are medical conditions with lingering symptoms and physical limitations.
 They include permanent impairments and disabilities.
 However, you may also sustain a long-term injury without permanent disability.
-Common pedestrian injuries requiring long-term medical care include:
+Common pedestrian injuries requiring long-term medical care include:- Loss of limb(s)

 - Nerve damage